DeepFWI: Identifying Bug-Sensitive Warnings with Multi-Modal Code-Warning Semantics: Evaluation

 Then, we applied \ourtool on these warnings to filter out the false positives (i.e. bug-insensitive warnings).
 In this step, there remained 551 warnings (7.62\%) in all projects.
 Based on these filtered warnings, we performed a manual check on each warning.
 For each warning, we not only analyze the warning's type and information to determine if the reported line is the root cause, but we also search for corresponding call issues based on the clues provided by each warning.
 This allows us to confirm whether the warning is part of the triggering chain of certain bugs.
 Finally, we totally found 25 bugs in the warnings validated by \ourtool.
-We have submitted these bugs to the relevant developers and 4 of them have been confirmed and fixed by developers\footnote{The details of the bugs are shown at our website~\cite{website}.}.
+We have submitted these bugs to the relevant developers and 4 of them have been confirmed and fixed by developers.
+In order to explore whether there may be a potential bug in the remaining warnings, we also conducted a sample analysis of the remaining 6,684 warnings.
+We randomly selected 200 warnings and manually checked them.
+Finally, we did not find any bugs in these warnings.
+Hence, we indicate that the remaining warnings are most bug-insensitive warnings.

-\textit{\textbf{Case Study:}} As shown in the ~\Cref{code:bug}, after filtering through our tool, we obtained two warnings: ``Found reliance on default encoding in lines 6 and 7''.
+\textit{\textbf{Case Study:}} As shown in the ~\Cref{code:bug}, after filtering through our tool, we obtained two warnings: ``Found reliance on default encoding in lines 5 and 6''.
 We manually analyzed these two warnings and conducted an analysis of the entire function.
-We found that line 6 and line 7 could potentially lead to problems if the byte arrays contain data that is not compatible with the default charset.
+We found that line 5 and line 6 could potentially lead to problems if the byte arrays contain data that is not compatible with the default charset.
 If the bytes do not represent valid characters in the default charset, the resulting string could contain unexpected or incorrect characters, which could then cause \textit{Integer.parseInt()} to throw a ``NumberFormatException''.
 To avoid this potential issue, it is generally recommended to specify a charset when converting bytes to a string.
-We have reported this issue to the developers.
+We have reported this issue to the developers, and now it employs an error handling mechanism to ensure that the byte arrays are properly converted to strings using a specified charset, thereby preventing potential errors related to character encoding.